 Will you see immediate hair loss from stress?

 Stress won’t cause instant hair loss.
-It usually presents between 6-12 weeks later due to the hair growth cycle.
+It usually begins between 6-12 weeks later due to the hair growth cycle.

 Sudden and unexpected hair loss can signal an underlying medical condition.
-If you do have any concerns please do contact a medical professional.
+If you do have any concerns please do contact a medical professional who can advise you best on this.

 How long does it take for hair to grow back after stress?